-We urge you to read the section "Risk Factors" on page S-1 in the accompanying prospectus supplement and on page S-1 of the Equity Index Underlying Supplement.
-Investing in the securities is not equivalent to investing directly in the securities included in the underlying indices.
-You should understand the risks of investing in the securities and should reach an investment decision only after careful consideration, with your advisors, of the suitability of the securities in light of your particular financial circumstances and the information set forth in this free writing prospectus and the accompanying Equity Index Underlying Supplement, prospectus supplement and prospectus.
+We urge you to read the section "Risk Factors" beginning on page S-1 of the accompanying prospectus supplement and page S-1 of the accompanying Equity Index Underlying Supplement.
+Investing in the securities is not equivalent to investing directly in the securities included in any of the underlying indices.
+You should understand the risks of investing in the securities and should reach an investment decision only after careful consideration, with your advisors, of the suitability of the securities in light of your particular financial circumstances and the information set forth in this document and the accompanying prospectus, prospectus supplement and Equity Index Underlying Supplement.

-In addition to the risks discussed below, you should review "Risk Factors" in the accompanying prospectus supplement and Equity Index Underlying Supplement, including the explanation of risks relating to the securities described in the following sections:
+In addition to the risks discussed below, you should review "Risk Factors" in the accompanying prospectus supplement and Equity Index Underlying Supplement including the explanation of risks relating to the securities described in the following sections:

-- "- Risks Relating to All Note Issuances" in the prospectus supplement; - "- General Risks Relating to Indices" in the Equity Index Underlying Supplement;
+- "-Risks Relating to All Note Issuances" in the prospectus supplement; and - "-General Risks Related to Indices" in the Equity Index Underlying Supplement.